gertrude-app/web/docs/src/pages/index.md

 {% image src="request-filter-suspension.png" caption="The user writes a comment and picks a duration" /%}

-Once submitted (provided you've configured an admin notification in your _Profile_ screen), you'll receive an email, text or Slack letting you know that your user is requesting a filter suspension.
+Once submitted (provided you've configured an admin notification in your [profile](https://dash.gertrude.app/profile) screen), you'll receive an email, text or Slack letting you know that your user is requesting a filter suspension.
 You can grant or deny the request, and if desired, also change the amount of time requested.

 {% image src="accept-filter-suspension.png" caption="You get to grant or deny the request, and modify the duration" /%}